-This statistical method is most commonly used to identify the relationship between all of the variables included in a given dataset.
+Factor analysis is most commonly used to identify the relationship between all of the variables included in a given dataset.

 The Objectives of Factor Analysis

 Think of factor analysis as shrink wrap.
-When applied to a large amount of data, it compresses the original set into a smaller set that is far more manageable, and easier to understand.
+When applied to a large amount of data, it compresses the set into a smaller set that is far more manageable, and easier to understand.

 - To definitively understand how many factors are needed to explain common themes amongst a given set of variables.

 - To determine the extent to which each variable in the dataset is associated with a common theme or factor.

 - To provide an interpretation of the common factors in the dataset.

 - To determine the degree to which each observed data point represents each theme or factor.

 Determining when to use particular statistical methods to get the most insight out of your data can be tricky.